Recep Tayyip Erdoğan: Authoritarianism

 When Gülen withdrew support from the AKP government in late 2013, a government corruption scandal broke out, leading to the arrest of several family members of cabinet ministers.
 Erdoğan accused Gülen of co-ordinating a "parallel state" within the judiciary in an attempt to topple him from power.
 He then removed or reassigned several judicial officials in an attempt to remove Gülen's supporters from office.
-Erdoğan's 'purge' was widely questioned and criticised by the European Union.
+Erdoğan's 'purge' was widely questioned and criticized by the European Union.
 In early 2014, a new law was passed by parliament giving the government greater control over the judiciary, which sparked public protest throughout the country.
-International organisations perceived the law to be a danger to the separation of powers.
+International organizations perceived the law to be a danger to the separation of powers.

 Several judicial officials removed from their posts said that they had been removed due to their secularist credentials.
-The political opposition accused Erdoğan of not only attempting to remove Gülen supporters, but supporters of Mustafa Kemal Atatürk's principles as well, in order to pave the way for increased politicisation of the judiciary.
+The political opposition accused Erdoğan of not only attempting to remove Gülen supporters, but supporters of Mustafa Kemal Atatürk's principles as well, in order to pave the way for increased politicization of the judiciary.
 Several family members of Erdoğan's ministers who had been arrested as a result of the 2013 corruption scandal were released, and a judicial order to question Erdoğan's son Bilal Erdoğan was annulled.
 Controversy erupted when it emerged that many of the newly appointed judicial officials were actually AKP supporters. İslam Çiçek, a judge who ejected the cases of five ministers' relatives accused of corruption, was accused of being an AKP supporter and an official investigation was launched into his political affiliations.
 On 1 September 2014, the courts dissolved the cases of 96 suspects, which included Bilal Erdoğan.

+On 25 September 2025, during a bilateral visit, Erdoğan was described by US president Donald Trump as "highly opinionated" and "a tough one," adding, "Usually, I don’t like opinionated people, but I always like this one."
+Trump also remarked that Erdoğan "knows about rigged elections better than anybody," drawing attention due to longstanding criticisms of Erdoğan's leadership style, which has been perceived by critics as increasingly autocratic.